ESZlab/SmithHunter/README.md

 > bash -i installer.sh

 - Be patient, depending on internet speed, this can take several minutes.
 - The installer will look for a conda installation on the local system.
 If not available it will offer to install miniconda3 from its website (https://docs.anaconda.com/free/miniconda/index.html).
-Upon a positive answer, and after accepting conda conditions for installation, the installer will install miniconda3 in the user's home directory.
+Upon a positive answer, the installer will install miniconda3 in the user's home directory.
+During conda installation, agree to conditions and answer yes to all questions.
+If conda installation is stopped before completion (i.e. a wrong answer, an afterthought, or a request of the installer to close and reopen the terminal), simply re-run the installer (`bash -i installer.sh`) and it will pick up from there.
 - The installer will create a conda environment that includes all additional dependencies.
 SmithHunter executables will be called within this environment.
 - The installer will look for PITA on the local system.
 If not available will offer to install PITA from GitHub.
 Upon a positive answer, will install PITA within the SmithHunter folder.
 If you use PITA, consider giving credit for it.